 For the average investor, thinkorswim is likely to simply be confusing.
 That’s a feature, not a bug.
 The TD Ameritrade app is well designed and well laid out for the average investor, but may not offer the kind of depth that someone like a professional day trader requires. thinkorswim does, which is why the two brands are distinguished.

 Finally, while you can trade mutual funds on the TD Ameritrade web portal you cannot do so through either of the company’s apps.
 You can do so through Fidelity.

 TD Ameritrade vs. Fidelity: Who Should Use It?

 First, if you have a retail location for one of these services near you, that is a good argument for selecting that trading platform.
-This is your money we’re talking about.
-The ability to seek in-person counsel if you have questions or concerns, or even just want advice, is a feature which you should not overlook.
+This is the money we’re talking about.
+The ability to seek in-person counsel if you have questions or concerns, or even just want advice, is a feature that you should not overlook.

 Beyond that, TD Ameritrade is likely the better option for more sophisticated investors due to its thinkorswim brand.
 This is particularly true for investors who are likely to make the most of their trades on the app. thinkorswim allows a meaningfully greater degree of depth and customization, making it the better choice for high volume or high complexity investors.

 Fidelity may be the better option for casual investors, although by only a small amount.
 Investors who are likely to make most of their trades through the app will benefit from being able to invest in mutual funds that way, instead of having to get on their web portal as TD Ameritrade requires.
 Beyond that, the Fidelity platform is somewhat more sleek and easy to access.